-Direct costs: can be easily traced to a cost object with a high degree of accuracy.
+Direct costs: are traced to a cost object with a high degree of accuracy.
 The allocation of direct costs to a cost object is relatively straightforward.
 The most common direct costs are staff salaries (including on-costs, such as training, superannuation and leave) and supplier costs (e.g. office supplies).

-Indirect costs: are the costs that cannot be easily linked to a cost object or for which the costs of tracking this outweigh the benefits.
+Indirect costs: are the costs that are not easily linked to a cost object or for which the costs of tracking this outweigh the benefits.
 Indirect costs are apportioned to a cost object using the internal costing methodology.
 Common indirect costs include overhead costs such as salaries of staff in corporate areas (e.g. finance, human resources, IT), or accommodation costs (e.g. rent, maintenance, utilities).

-The activity based costing (ABC) methodology has been used to apportion the direct and indirect costs to regulatory activity.
+The activity based costing (ABC) methodology is used to apportion the direct and indirect costs to regulatory activity.